Synergistic Benefits of Joint Molecule Generation and Property Prediction: Experiments

 \subsubsection{Molecular Property Prediction}

-To evaluate the predictive performance of $\HyF$, we use $\HyF$ scaled to 50M parameters on 19M molecules from \cite{zhou2023unimol}, together with pre-computed molecular descriptors~\cite{yang2019analyzing}, and fine-tune end-to-end on MoleculeNet benchmark \cite{wu2018moleculenet}.
+To evaluate the predictive performance of $\HyF$, we use $\HyF$ scaled to 50M parameters on 19M molecules from \citep{zhou2023unimol}, together with pre-computed molecular descriptors~\citep{yang2019analyzing}, and fine-tune end-to-end on MoleculeNet benchmark \citep{wu2018moleculenet}.
 For experimental details, see Appendix~\ref{appendix:property-prediction-task}.

-We follow the experimental protocol of \cite{zhou2023unimol}, use scaffold splitting and compare to predictive models: D-MPNN \citep{yang2019analyzing}, AttentiveFP \cite{xiong2019pushing}, N-gram \cite{liu2019n} with Random Forest and XGBoost \cite{chen2016xgboost}, PretrainGNN \cite{hu2019strategies}, GROVER \cite{rong2020self}, MolCLR \cite{wang2022molecular}, Mole-BERT \cite{xia2023molebert}, GraphMVP \cite{liu2021pre}, GEM \cite{fang2022geometry}, UniMol \cite{zhou2023unimol} and a joint model: Graph2Seq \cite{gao2024graph}.
+We follow the experimental protocol of \citep{zhou2023unimol}, use scaffold splitting and compare to predictive models: D-MPNN \citep{yang2019analyzing}, AttentiveFP \citep{xiong2019pushing}, N-gram \citep{liu2019n} with Random Forest and XGBoost \citep{chen2016xgboost}, PretrainGNN \citep{hu2019strategies}, GROVER \citep{rong2020self}, MolCLR \citep{wang2022molecular}, Mole-BERT \citep{xia2023molebert}, GraphMVP \citep{liu2021pre}, GEM \citep{fang2022geometry}, UniMol \citep{zhou2023unimol} and a joint model: Graph2Seq \citep{gao2024graph}.
 We omit RT \citep{born2023regression} and other models that use random splitting.

-$\HyF$ outperforms all models on Esol, BBBP and ClinTox (3 out of 10) datasets (Table~\ref{table:molecular-property-prediction-task}).
-Moreover, $\HyF$ outperforms Graph2Seq, the only other joint model capable of simultaneous molecule generation and property prediction, on 8 out of 10 datasets.
-Altogether, $\HyF$ outperform the other joint learning model, Graph2Seq, and successfully rivals the performance of purely predictive models, demonstrating the efficiency of our joint learning strategy.
+$\HyF$ obtains the lowest RMSE on Esol, and highest AUROC on BBBP and ClinTox, outperforming all models on 3 out of 10 datasets (Table~\ref{table:molecular-property-prediction-task}).
+Moreover,~$\HyF$ performs better than Graph2Seq, the only other joint model capable of simultaneous molecule generation and property prediction, on 8 out of 10 datasets.
+Altogether, $\HyF$ outperforms the other joint learning model, Graph2Seq, and successfully rivals the performance of purely predictive models, demonstrating the efficiency of our joint learning strategy.